rohithegde/rohithegde.github.com/_posts/2020-11-01-ai-100-engineer-certification-preparation.md

 - I loved studying for A1-100.
 It really improves your basics on data engineering and reference architectures.
 - I think I might go for the data engineer path of certifications as my current work is pushing me towards it + I found it quite interesting when studying for AI-100.
 - Besides the main cognitive services, I focused on smaller topics which helped :
+  - [Azure reference architectures for AI](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/ai-overview){:target="_blank" rel="nofollow"} (especially IoT and real time analytics use cases).
   - Azure on the Edge.
-  - IoT use case.
   - Machine learning concepts and tooling.
   - Azure Stream analytics.
   - HDInsight (Hadoop, Spark, Storm, Hive, Kafka etc).
   - Data Factory and Data Bricks.
-  - [Azure reference architectures for AI](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/ai-overview){:target="_blank" rel="nofollow"}
 - Practice tests help a lot to identify chinks in your armour.
 Give as many as possible and multiple times if needed.

 I wish you the best of luck if you plan on giving this exam :thumbsup:.